Public address

 Health monitoring

 In case of system errors, these can be detected remotely.
 You can check device status, system status, and streaming status through the management system dashboard, or receive alerts when something is wrong.
-This way, you will know that the firmware and hardware are functioning as expected, and that no device has been disconnected.
+This way, you will know that the device software and hardware are functioning as expected, and that no device has been disconnected.
 Speakers can be tested through automatic speaker tests, which can also be scheduled.

 User management and access control